New Zealand Council of Legal Education

 New Zealand Law Graduates

 This certificate, along with the other documentary evidence required, and the completed application form, should be sent to the Council.

 The Council will then prepare your Certificate of Completion for admission.

 When you have completed all the requirements imposed on you by the Council, you will be entitled to apply for a Completion Certificate.

 The application form may be downloaded here.

 IMPORTANT NOTICE REGARDING COMPLETION CERTIFICATES

-Once we have received your application you will receive an email acknowledging receipt.
-You must allow up to 40 working days for process and delivery.
-It is preferable that you do not telephone or email us within this 40 working day period inquiring about your certificate unless exceptional circumstances arise.
+You must allow up to 30 working days (for New Zealand LLB degree holders) or 40 working days (for overseas degree holders) for process and delivery.
+It is preferable that you do not telephone or email us within this period inquiring about your certificate unless exceptional circumstances arise.
 If we receive unnecessary communications this will simply slow down the completion certificate process.
-We endeavour to provide prompt and quality service, but the Council’s processes take 40 working days to complete, and you must take this into account when planning your admission date.
+We endeavour to provide prompt and quality service, but the Council’s processes take the above mentioned days to complete, and you must take this into account when planning your admission date.

 Home | Important Changes | Background |Eligibility to enter PLSC |Stale Qualifications | Certificates of Completion | Overseas Qualifications | Law Practice Exam | Council Members | About Us | Links | Contact Us

 Copyright © Council of Legal Education.
 All rights reserved.
 You may not copy, republish or distribute this page or the content from the page without having obtained written permission from the Chief Executive of the Council of Legal Education.